 Teaching

-*To be updated in August 2023*
+*To be updated in December 2024*

 My commitment to diversity and inclusion is grounded in my teaching, mentoring, and tutoring experiences with diverse student bodies at UCLA, Tokyo Gakugei University, and National Taiwan University.
 My teaching emphasizes a multiplicity of perspectives and modalities by deconstructing the monopolies of knowledge.
 During my time at UCLA, I have taught undergraduate courses on Culture and Communication.
 Additionally, I have worked as a Teaching Fellow for courses that include, introduction to linguistic anthropology, anthropology of Japan, methods in cultural anthropology, and archaeology of past and present cities.